Do citronella candles work blog. Natural insect repellent alternatives

 • Remove, or move away from any sources of standing water as they're a breeding ground for mosquito larvae.
 (Buckets with rain water, water butts, etc)

-• Melt insect repellent wax melts containing Citrepel (PMD's) and place the wax warmer close to where you are sitting.
+• Use insect-repellent wax melts containing Citrepel® and place the wax warmer close to where you are sitting.

-• Burn citronella incense sticks as mosquitoes hate the smoke.
+• Burn incense as mosquitoes hate the smoke.

 • Cover bare skin on arms and legs.